davidpham87/gemini_cli.el/README.md

-# gemini_cli.el: Emacs interface to gemini cli
+# gemini-cli-mode: Emacs interface to gemini cli

 A library for interacting with Gemini from Emacs.
 Provide a `gemini` mode with shortcuts to